-26. Straight Path is the lawful owner-by-assignment of all right, title and interest in and to the Patents-in-Suit.
+- 24. Straight Path is the lawful owner-by-assignment of all right, title and interest in and to the Patents-in-Suit.
 Straight Path is a majority-owned subsidiary of Straight Path Communications Inc. ("SPCI").
-SPCI is a holding company for two companies, Straight Path and Straight Path Spectrum, Inc. ("Straight Path Spectrum").
+SPCI is a holding company for three companies, Straight Path, Straight Path Spectrum, Inc. ("Straight Path Spectrum"), and Straight Path Ventures, LLC ("Straight Path Ventures").
 Straight Path Spectrum holds, leases and markets fixed wireless spectrum in the 39 GHz and 28 GHz spectrums that are used for telecommunications.
 In particular, Straight Path Spectrum's spectrum is primarily used to provide backhaul services for existing wireless Internet service providers and for cellular mobile backhaul.

-27. All maintenance fees for the Patents-in-Suit have been timely paid, and there are no fees currently due.
+Straight Path Ventures is developing next generation wireless technology for 39 GHz. - 25.
+All maintenance fees for the Patents-in-Suit have been timely paid, and there are no fees currently due.